-- Identifies that a pupil has special educational needs. - Completes a SEND concerns sheet with relevant information about their special need to pass onto the Assistant Headteacher for Inclusion. - Plans what each pupil should learn. - Differentiates the curriculum, using a variety of teaching styles to meet the learning styles of the individual child. - Supervises teaching assistants and adult helpers involved in their pupils learning. - Assesses and records what learning has taken place.
-For children working below level 1, the P Scales should be used to assess and record progress. - Provides Termly assessment information to the Assistant Headteacher for Inclusion (Target Tracker)
+- Identifies that a pupil has special educational needs. - Completes an SEN concerns sheet with relevant information about their special need to pass onto the Inclusion Manager. - Plans what each pupil should learn. - Differentiates the curriculum, using a variety of teaching styles to meet the learning styles of the individual child. - Supervises teaching assistants and adult helpers involved in their pupils learning. - Assesses and records what learning has taken place.
+For children working below level 1, the P Scales should be used to assess and record progress. - Provides Termly assessment information to the Inclusion Manager (Target Tracker)

-The Assistant Headteacher for Inclusion:
+The Inclusion Manager:

-- Oversees the day to day operation of the Special Educational Needs and Disability Policy - Keeps a Special Educational Needs and Disability Register. - Co-ordinates provision for pupils with special educational needs and or disabilities, working closely with the class teacher and teaching assistants.

-- Contributes to in-service training of staff. - Advises on a graduated approach to providing SEND support - Writes the Individual Support Plan (previously Individual Education Plan) in collaboration with class teachers. - Oversees records kept on all pupils with special educational needs and or disabilities. - Monitors movement of children on and off the Special Needs Register. - Monitors and reviews progress of children with special educational needs and or disabilities, both in terms of progress towards ISP targets and Yearly progress. - Monitors classroom provision for pupils with special educational needs and or disabilities. - Informs the Headteacher of special educational needs and or disabilities issues. - Liaises and works in partnership with parents/carers. - Liaises with early year's providers, other schools, educational psychologists, health and social care professionals, and independent or voluntary bodies. - Liaises and works in partnership with external agencies, especially the LA and LA support services. - Liaises with potential next providers of education to ensure a young person and their parents/carers are informed about options and a smooth transition is planned. - Reports annually to the Governing body.
+- Oversees the day to day operation of the Inclusion Policy. - Keeps a Special Needs Register. - Co-ordinates provision for pupils with special educational needs, working closely with the class teacher and teaching assistants. - Contributes to in-service training of staff. - Advises on a graduated approach to providing SEN support - Writes the Individual Support Plan (previously Individual Education Plan) in collaboration with class teachers. - Oversees records kept on all pupils with special educational needs. - Monitors movement of children on and off the Special Needs Register. - Monitors and reviews progress of children with special educational needs, both in terms of progress towards ISP targets and Yearly progress. - Monitors classroom provision for pupils with special educational needs. - Informs the Headteacher of special needs issues. - Liaises and works in partnership with parents/carers. - Liaises with early years providers, other schools, educational psychologists, health and social care professionals, and independent or voluntary bodies. - Liaises and works in partnership with external agencies, especially the LA and LA support services. - Liaises with potential next providers of education to ensure a young person and their parents/carers are informed about options and a smooth transition is planned. - Reports annually to the Governing body.